-My news stories have been published by The Scotsman, Edinburgh Evening News, Sunday Herald, the Scotland on Sunday and elsewhere.
+My news stories have been published in The Scotsman, The i Paper, Edinburgh Evening News, Scotland on Sunday, Sunday Herald and elsewhere.

 I’m an experienced arts and culture writer and editor.
 As well as writing features for the likes of The Skinny, Clash and Stereoboard, I co-launched The National newspaper’s music section in 2015.
 My work in this area has led to media guest spots and invitations to judging/nominator panels for the Scottish Album of the Year (SAY) Award and the Scottish Alternative Music Awards (SAMAs).

 Most notably, I’m a specialist on Scottish hip hop and have run Scotland Stand Up, the scene’s leading reviews blog and podcast, for several years.
 In 2017, I edited, produced and designed Urban Scot, the first ever bespoke magazine for Scottish hip hop music and culture.
 As well as writing regular features on the genre, I produce video blogs and short documentaries for BBC Scotland’s online ‘The Social‘ project.